Sat 9 Dec - 19:00

-Team numbers: 5 skaters and 1 goalie on the ice at a time for each team.
-Players tend to swap every few minutes with teams having around 18 skaters on their bench.
+Team numbers: At anyone time, there will be 5 skaters and 1 goalie on the ice for each team.
+Players tend to swap every 45-60 seconds with teams having around 18 skaters on their bench.

 Rules: Physical contact is allowed between players contesting for the puck.
 Rough contact, which could cause injury, is covered by various rules.
-Some penalties are worth 2 minutes, more serious offences are worth 5 and some offences can see players ejected from the game.
+Most penalties are worth 2 minutes, with more serious offences are worth 5 and some offences can see players ejected from the game.